FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/fiware-extended-ckan.md

 In the context of the FIWARE platform, CKAN is used as the catalog where data can be published, discovered, managed, and consumed.
-Within the FIWARE platform, not only static datasets (CSV, XLSX, etc) are supported, but also right time context information can be published in CKAN as Context Broker queries (pollutants level in Madrid, etc.)
+Within the FIWARE platform, not only static datasets (CSV, XLSX, etc) are supported, but also real (right) time context information can be published in CKAN as Context Broker queries (for instance, pollutants level in Madrid, etc.)

-In addition, FIWARE supports to manage the access and monetize the published datasets, using the Biz Ecosystem GE.
+In addition, using the Biz Ecosystem GE, FIWARE provides the components that allow to manage the access and monetisation of published datasets.

 The following picture shows the architecture followed in FIWARE for the publication and monetization of data.